-Figure 4: Map of Study Areas in Bihar
+Figure 4: Map of study areas in Bihar

-There are 92 villages with eligible households in which World Vision operates.
+There are 92 villages with eligible households in which WVI operates.
 These 92 villages formed our sampling frame, from within which we randomly selected 43 treatment and 43 control villages to be a part of our study.
-Wards within the selected villages were selected using Probability Proportional to Size (PPS) sampling for the implementation of the study.
-13 All households within treatment wards who met the selection criteria were eligible to receive the intervention.
-The sampling process followed is described further in Section 3.4.
+Wards within the selected villages were selected using probability proportional to size sampling for the implementation of the study.7 All households within treatment wards that met the selection criteria were eligible to receive the intervention.
+The sampling process followed is described further in section 3.4.

-While the intervention targeted all eligible households in treatment areas, participation in the intervention was voluntary.14 Also there can be knowledge spill over effect from the participating households to non-participating households.
+While the intervention targeted all eligible households in treatment areas, participation in the intervention was voluntary.8 Also, there can be a knowledge spillover effect from the participating households to non-participating households.
 Hence, a simple comparison of outcomes for participant households versus non-participant households may overestimate the causal impact of the intervention.
-To address this problem, we applied intention-to-treat (ITT) estimates, which considers the outcome of the households in the treatment and control group, irrespective of their actual treatment receipt.
-Section 4.2.3 provides the regression specifications to estimate the ITT.
+To address this problem, we applied intention-to-treat estimates, which consider the outcome of the households in the treatment and control groups, irrespective of their actual treatment receipt.